roa-jaser/ReactQuiz/README.md

 npm install
 ```

-4. Start running on the server:
+4. Start running the project:

 ```bash
 npm run dev
 ```

+The app should now be running at [http://localhost:3000](http://localhost:3000).

 ## Usage